Schiiss/blog/_posts/2025-11-11-databricks-mcp-catalog-the-missing-operational-layer-for-enterprise-agents.md

 {% raw %}<img src="/blog/assets/images/blog_images/databricks-mcp-catalog-the-missing-operational-layer-for-enterprise-agents/blog_image.png" alt="">{% endraw %}

 The amount of adoption and hype around **Model Context Protocol (MCP)** has pleasantly surprised me lately.
-While I was skeptical at the start regarding its value proposition, I'm now seeing how it's coming together.
+While I was skeptical at the start regarding its value proposition and how widely (or not) it would be adopted, I'm now seeing how it's coming together.

 The most important aspect of agents are their **tools**, as they give them access to your enterprise context as well as the outside world.
-These tools empower agents to perform actions, and I'm starting to see how MCP will enable more seamless agent integration with the outside world.
+I'm starting to see how MCP will enable more seamless agent integration with the outside world.

 At Plains, we've fully embraced the **Lakehouse architecture**, and the possibilities expand dramatically when you have data from your critical applications centralized in one place.
 This presents some fascinating opportunities for MCP, which I'll explore in detail below.